Khem Singh Bedi: Career

 He was appointed a magistrate in 1877 and made a Companion of the Indian Empire in 1879.
 On the occasion of his daughter's marriage in 1893, he donated Rs 3,00,000 for religious and charitable purposes.
 He was nominated to the Imperial Legislative Council in 1893 and became a Knight Commander of the Indian Empire in 1898.
 Throughout his life he added to the land he inherited to become a substantial landholder in the Punjab.
 Towards the end of his life, his land possessions in the Montgomery District alone amounted to 28,272 acres.

+Death

 He died in Montgomery on 10 April 1905.

 Haveli

 A haveli (traditional Indic house) was constructed by Khem Singh Bedi in Kallar Syedan (located in present-day Rawalpindi district, Pakistan).
 It contains many frescoes depicting various religious and secular themes.

 Lineage

 The direct lineage going down to Khem Singh Bedi from Guru Nanak is as follows: